 - Space Quest 3 (probably all Sierra games are affected)

-In some better coded games that handle both PAL and NTSC correctly, there is no difference in gameplay or music playback speed:
+In some better-coded games that handle both PAL and NTSC correctly, there is no difference in gameplay or music playback speed (but the aspect ratio is still wrong, so definitely play these in NTSC):

 - Curse of the Azure Bonds